 The Company's estimates of claims and claim expense reserves are not precise in that, among other things, they are based on predictions of future developments and estimates of future trends and other variable factors.
 Some, but not all, of the Company's reserves are further subject to the uncertainty inherent in actuarial methodologies and estimates.
 Because a reserve estimate is simply an insurer's estimate at a point in time of its ultimate liability, and because there are numerous factors that affect reserves and claims payments that cannot be determined with certainty in advance, the Company's ultimate payments will vary, perhaps materially, from its estimates of reserves.
 If the Company determines in a subsequent period that adjustments to its previously established reserves are appropriate, such adjustments are recorded in the period in which they are identified.
-On a net basis, the Company's cumulative favorable or unfavorable development is generally reduced by offsetting changes in its reinsurance recoverables, as well as changes to loss related premiums such as reinstatement premiums and redeemable noncontrolling interest for changes in claims and claim expenses that impact DaVinciRe, all of which generally move in the opposite direction to changes in the Company's ultimate claims and claim expenses.
+On a net basis, the Company's cumulative favorable or unfavorable development is generally reduced by offsetting changes in its reinsurance recoverable, as well as changes to loss related premiums such as reinstatement premiums and redeemable noncontrolling interest, all of which generally move in the opposite direction to changes in the Company's ultimate claims and claim expenses.

-The following table details the Company's prior year development by segment of its liability for unpaid claims and claim expenses:
+The following table details the Company's prior year net development by segment of its liability for net unpaid claims and claim expenses:

-Year ended December 31, 2019 2018 2017 (F avorable) adverse development (Favorable) adverse development (Fa avorable) adverse development Property \$ (2,933) \$ (221,290) \$ (45,596) Casualty and Specialty (23,882) (49,262) 6,183 Other (40) (197) (1,583) Total net favorable development of prior accident years net claims and claim expenses \$ (26,855) \$ (270,749) \$ (40,996)
+Year ended December 31, 2020 2019 2018 vorable) adverse development vorable) adverse development (F avorable) adverse development Property \$ (157,261) \$ (2,933) \$ (221,290) Casualty and Specialty (26,763) (23,882) (49,262) Other 212 (40) (197) Total net favorable development of prior accident years net claims and claim expenses \$ (183,812) \$ (26,855) \$ (270,749)

-Changes to prior year estimated claims reserves increased net income by \$26.9 million during 2019 (2018 - increased net income by \$270.7 million, 2017 - decreased net loss by \$41.0 million), excluding the consideration of changes in reinstatement, adjustment or other premium changes, profit commissions, redeemable noncontrolling interest - DaVinciRe and income tax.
+Changes to prior year estimated net claims reserves increased net income by \$183.8 million during 2020 (2019 - increased net income by \$26.9 million, 2018 - increased net income by \$270.7 million), excluding the consideration of changes in reinstatement, adjustment or other premium changes, profit commissions, redeemable noncontrolling interest - DaVinciRe and income tax.

-The following tables detail the development of the Company's liability for unpaid claims and claim expenses for its Property segment, allocated between large and small catastrophe net claims and claim expenses and attritional net claims and claim expenses, included in the other line item:
+The following tables detail the development of the Company's liability for net unpaid claims and claim expenses for its Property segment, allocated between large and small catastrophe net claims and claim expenses and attritional net claims and claim expenses, included in the other line item: